Andy210904/Code-Review-Assistant/README.md

 - **Supabase** for the backend infrastructure
 - **FastAPI** and **React** communities for excellent frameworks
 - **Tailwind CSS** for the utility-first CSS framework
-- All contributors and users of this project

 ## 📞 Support